Azizo-B/Rijexamenmeldingen/README.md

   The Telegram bot, used for sending notifications, is integrated into the system via webhooks.
 This ensures that messages are sent and received in real-time, providing users with timely updates on available driving exam slots.
 Webhooks are also used to handle events from Stripe, ensuring that subscription statuses and payment events are processed immediately.

-- ### Singleton Pattern for SbatMonitor

-  The `SbatMonitor` class is designed as a singleton.
-This design choice ensures that only one instance of the monitor is created and shared across the application.
-This pattern prevents multiple instances from running concurrently, which could lead to conflicting operations.
-It also simplifies the management and tracking of the monitoring task's state, providing a consistent and controlled environment.

-- ### BaseSettings Configuration

-  The application uses a `BaseSettings` class for configuration management.
-This class centralizes the configuration settings, such as SBAT API credentials and notification preferences, in one place.
-By using `BaseSettings`, the configuration can be easily managed and updated without altering the core application logic.
-This design choice enhances maintainability and flexibility, making it easier to adapt to changes in configuration requirements.